Home Sweet Home: Quantifying Home Court Advantages For NCAA Basketball Statistics: Home Court Advantage

 \section{Home Court Advantage}

 In all seasons between 2011-2012 and 2015-2016, NCAA basketball teams performed better at home compared to on the road in nearly all statistical categories across both genders and all three divisions.
-The magnitudes of these performance advantages are displayed in Figure 1.
-The percent increase value for a given statistic-gender-division combination is computed by filtering the data to include only games in the gender-division combination, subtracting the average away team statistic value from the average home team statistic value, and dividing the difference by the overall average statistic value in the filtered dataset.
-The home advantages appear quite stable across seasons, implying consistent underlying factors (and not randomness) as the cause.
+The magnitudes of these performance advantages for all statistic-gender-division combinations are displayed in Figure 1.
+The average overall home boosts for statistics ranged from 0.9\% (FGA) to 18.8\% (BLK), with values at the season level reaching all the way to 30.7\% for BLK in 2014 men's D1.
+The percent increase value for a given combination is computed by filtering the data to include only games for the gender-division of interest, subtracting the average away team statistic value from the average home team statistic value, and dividing the difference by the overall average statistic value in the filtered dataset.
+The average relative variance of the distribution of statistic home advantages across seasons is 0.15, compared to 0.80 for statistic distributions across gender-division combinations.
+Thus, within a combination, home advantages are relatively stable across seasons, implying consistent underlying factors (and not randomness) as the cause.
 We can further examine home-away differences by splitting them into home-neutral differences and neutral-away differences (computed using the same logic as above), the distributions for which are displayed in Figure 2.
 Note that summing the home-neutral and neutral-away values for each statistic would reproduce the results of Figure 1.

 The combination of these figures presents many interesting insights.
 Here we list several such insights, and the subsections below dive deeper into two deserving a closer look: